 Martha Doniach MA BPC and UKCP

 I am a Senior Psychodynamic and Psychoanalytic Psychotherapist with over 30 years of experience in mental health.
-Currently, my practice is located in central London, and I also offer online therapy services.
+Currently, my practice is based in central London, and I also provide online therapy services.

-I provide therapy and counseling for individuals and couples in a safe, non-judgmental environment.
-My services include both open-ended and short-term therapy, as well as supervision for therapists and counselors.
-Appointments are available in-person or online.
+I provide therapy and counselling for adults and couples in a safe, non-judgmental environment.
+My services include both open-ended and short-term therapy, as well as supervision and consultation for therapists and counsellors.
+Appointments are available in person or online.

-For more information about the therapy process or if you have questions, please contact me via phone or email.
-All communications are confidential.
+For more information about the therapy process or if you have any questions, please get in touch with me by phone or email.
+All communications remain confidential.

 -C.G.
 Jung, The Red Book